wri/sentinel-tree-cover/README.md

 ![img4](references/readme/new_model.png?raw=true)

 ## Data
-Restoration mapper uses Sentinel 1 and Sentinel 2 imagery.
+This project uses Sentinel 1 and Sentinel 2 imagery.
 Monthly composites of Sentinel 1 VV-VH imagery are fused with the nearest Sentinel 2 10- and 20-meter bands.
 These images are preprocessed by:
 *  Super-resolving 20m bands to 10m with DSen2
 ![img](references/screenshots/supres.png?raw=true)
 *  Calculating cloud cover and cloud shadow masks